apodhrad/swtbot-tests/README.md

 SWT Bot Test

-just a temporary project for some swt bot tests
+just a temporary project for some swt bot tests (Eclipse Indigo / JBDS 5)